-Since 2014, 245 carer support groups have been formed in India and Nepal.
+Since 2014, 470 carer support groups have been formed in India, Nepal and Bangladesh.
 For the first time, carers are able to meet together to discuss common difficulties and concerns, providing each other with mutual support and building their emotional resilience.

 “The carers group is a lifeline for me.
 Life is hard, my problems are still there but now I have a group of friends who I know will listen and support me.”
 Rashida Begum, who cares for her three children with muscular dystrophy.

 We facilitate the training of local doctors and health staff to ensure they consider the physical and mental health needs of carers.
 We also develop local counselling services, which provide an accessible and confidential service to carers.

 These vital health services, which did not exist before in our project areas, are now available to over 9,000 carers.
 77% of carers involved in our programmes now report improved physical or mental health.

 So far, 289 carers have benefited from a short break.